ehhope/DSCI-522-Jes-Alex/README.md

-# A Classification Decision Tree for Lebron James's Shots
+# A Classification Tree for Lebron James's Shots

 ### Authors